 How life under communist regimes, with a particular focus on public education, shaped preferences and habits that determine well-being in later life

 The nature of new business models and their significance for the development of traditional markets on the example of Airbnb

-Analyze legal options for addressing potential discrimination arising from the use of automated decision-making.
+An analysis of the legal options for addressing potential discrimination arising from the use of automated decision making.

 Will the EU General Data Protection Regulation solve the online privacy paradox?